 Computer and Peripheral Lifecycle Procedure

 ITS: no longer supports a cascade program.
-When a computer has reached the end of its lifecycle – specifically when it is approximately 5 years old – that computer will be replaced with a new one, its hard drive will be wiped clean or destroyed, and it will be donated or recycled.
+When a computer has reached the end of its lifecycle – specifically when it is approximately 4 to 5 years old – that computer will be replaced with a new one.
+The old computer will be returned to ITS:, and its hard drive will be wiped clean or destroyed.
+It will be donated or recycled.
+Note: We will keep a copy of your user profile for two weeks after deployment, and then it will be deleted.

 It is vital to keep the computer inventory for the college at an optimal level, as follows: